-Any required documents or information that the family is unable to provide at the time of the interview must be provided within 14 calendar days of the interview.
-A 14-day letter that details what documentation or information must be submitted will be issued to the head of household at the interview.
-If the family is unable to obtain the information or materials within the required time frame, the family may request one extension in writing addressed to the housing eligibility specialist.
-If the family does not provide the required documents or information within the required time frame plus any approved extensions, the family will be sent a notice of termination in accordance with the policies in Chapter 12.
+Any required documents must be provided within 14 calendar days of the recertification.
+A 14-day letter that details what documentation or information must be submitted will be issued to the head of household.
+If the family is unable to obtain the information or materials within the required timeframe, the family may request one extension in writing addressed to the housing eligibility specialist.
+If the family does not provide the required documents or information within the required timeframe plus any approved extensions, the family will be sent a notice of termination in accordance with the policies in Chapter 12.